 Chocolate Rice Pudding Recipe - chocolate and cocoa powder turn traditional rice pudding into the most incredibly delicious dessert!
 This easy to make "rice pudding for one" is rich, creamy, and filled with chocolate.
 Similar to the Filipino rice dish, Champorado and can be ready in under 30 minutes!

-Chocolate rice pudding is sweet and silky smooth and certainly doesn’t taste like a quick dessert.
+It's sweet and silky smooth and certainly doesn't taste like a quick dessert.
 Some might be fooled into thinking that this dessert is complex, requiring hours of time and many ingredients.
 In reality, it can be ready in under 30 minutes.

 It's truly amazing that a little bit of cocoa powder and a handful of chocolate chips (or chocolate chunks) can transform traditional rice pudding.